 Description:

-The purpose of this group is to enhance students’ self-care through mindfulness practice.
-Learn how to better cope with anxiety and stress, as well as increase self-awareness and self-compassion.
-Each week will focus on a different theme, allowing participants to practice in a supportive environment.
+The purpose of this workshop is to enhance students’ self-care through mindfulness practice.
+Learn how to better cope with anxiety and stress through meditative practices, as well as increase self-awareness and self-compassion.
+The focus is on allowing participants to practice in a supportive environment.

-Registration: Drop-in, no registration required.
-If any questions, contact Susan at susachen@sfsu.edu or call the CAPS front desk: 415-338-2208.
+Registration: Drop-in; no registration required.
+For questions, contact tamjadi@sfsu.edu or call the CAPS front desk at 415-338-2208.

 Frequently Asked Questions